-Research and evaluation of herbal medicines continues throughout the world.
-This significant revision features new information on the effectiveness and safety of herbal medications.
-The author summarizes what we know about the preparation, manufacturing, safety, standardization, analysis, drug and nutrient interactions, regulation and marketing of botanical drugs.
-Specific chapters list Latin names, common names, sources, traditional use, Commission E recommendations, Herbal PDR recommendations, proven effects, contraindications, and dosages.
-Additional topics include: phytotherapy; homeopathic medicine; Ayurvedic, Native American and Traditional Chinese Botanicals.
+The prevalence of herbal supplements presents a unique challenge to health professionals.
+It is vital for health practitioners to gain expertise in the efficacy of dietary supplements and to be informed of the use, possible risks, interactions and benefits, and advise consumers on the appropriate use of dietary supplements.
+This course features information on the effectiveness and safety of herbal medications as well as explanations on the preparation, manufacturing, safety, standardization, analysis, drug and nutrient interactions, regulation, and marketing of botanical drugs.
+Included are the Latin names, common names, sources, traditional use, Commission E recommendations, herbal PDR recommendations, proved effects, contraindications and dosages.
+Additional topics include phytotherapy, homeopathic medicine, Ayurvedic, Native American and traditional Chinese botanicals.

-- Understand consumer use and motivation for using nutritional supplements including herbs.
+- Provide examples of consumer use and motivation for using nutritional supplements including herbs

-- Understand the implications of DSHEA of 1994 and current legislation regarding supplements, label claims, and good manufacturing practices as mandated by the FDA.
+- Describe the implications of DSHEA of 1994 and current legislation regarding supplements, label claims, and good manufacturing practices as mandated by the FDA

-- Explain safety issues of herbal dietary supplements pertaining to contamination, toxicity and herb/drug interactions.
+- Explain safety issues of herbal dietary supplements pertaining to contamination, adulteration, toxicity and herb/drug interactions

-- Explain traditional, cultural uses of botanical medicine.
+- Provide examples of traditional, cultural uses of botanical medicine

-- List herbs typically found in products promoted in weight loss supplements.
+- List herbs typically found in products promoted for weight loss supplements

-This course is intended for an interprofessional audience, including dietitians, health educators, athletic trainers, and fitness professionals.
+This course is intended for multiple professions, including dietitians, health educators, athletic trainers, and fitness professionals.

 Fitness professionals: Take this version of the course to ensure you receive appropriate credit.